German economic crisis (2022–present): International

 The challenging economic environment led to a notable trend of German businesses increasing their investments abroad, particularly in the United States.
 Analysis by fDi Markets showed that German companies had "nearly tripled their investments in the U.S. in 2023 to $15.7 billion".
 Major companies like Volkswagen, Mercedes-Benz, and RWE significantly increased their investment in the U.S. market.
 This shift was attributed not only to Germany's industrial downturn but also to attractive policies in the U.S., such as the Inflation Reduction Act, which offered substantial subsidies to incoming businesses.
 Markus Krebber, the CEO of RWE, noted that while Europe had similar intentions to incentivize manufacturing, it lacked the comprehensive policy measures seen in the U.S., hence his decision to expand the business to the U.S. with a $15 billion investment plan.

+At the same time, Germany itself remains attractive for foreign investments, receiving €34.8 billion in Foreign Direct Investment in 2023 with US companies being the largest source of investments.